-The rate of interest on FCNR Account are based on the directives of RBI under the guidelines issued by the department of Banking Regulations.
+The rate of interest on FCNR Account is based on the directives of RBI under the guidelines issued by the Department of Banking Regulations.
 These are generally in the range of 1.5% to 2.5% per annum.

 Yes, the FCNR Account can be operated under a POA.
 There are restrictions on the application of the POA.
 These restrictions are applicable to withdrawals for local payments or remittance to the account from abroad.

 The FCNR Account is allowed to be continued till maturity and at the contracted rate of interest, if it is the will of the account holder, to continue the same.
 On maturity, the bank should convert the FCNR account deposits into INR Deposits or a Resident Foreign currency(RFC) account.
 The depositor should be eligible to open an RFC Account.
 This option is also available to the account holder.